numtide/treefmt/docs/usage.md

 Create a new `treefmt.toml`.

+### `-u --on-unmatched`

+Log paths that did not match any formatters at the specified log level.
+Possible values are debug,info,warn,error,fatal.

 ### `--stdin`

-Format the content passed in via stdin.
+Format the context passed in via stdin.

+### `--cpu-profile`

+The file into which a cpu profile will be written.

 ### `-V, --version`